apisandipas/apisandipas/README.md

 ... and an experienced front-end-focused full stack developer with a passion for building Good Experiences.
 I’m driven by an insatiable thirst for knowledge, a deep love of problem solving, and a desire to turn out quality work.
 I'm a careful planner who values working smart over working hard and has an unending love for Open Source.

 - 🔭 I’m currently seeking new opportunities  where I can stretch my creative muscles.
-- 🌱 Current goals are to launch a coding blog, and get AWS and NodeJS Certifications
+- 🌱 Current goals are to launch a coding blog, and get AWS and NodeJS certified.
 - 👯 I’m looking to collaborate as well as share my knowledge.
 What could we achieve together?
 - 🎙 Fun fact: I have a fantastic falsetto.